skeeto/trie/README.md

 # C99 Trie Library

 This is a fast, efficient [trie](https://en.wikipedia.org/wiki/Trie) implementation.
 It serves well as a string-key hash table.
+All operations use an internal stack, so there is no recursion.

+## API

 See `trie.h` for complete API documentation.

 ~~~c
 trie * trie_create(void);